 Depending on what time you arrive in Gyantse you can go visit the area, especially the castle, up the hill, which is dramatically lit at night.
 In Spring and Autumn Gyantse can get really cold and the hotels don’t always have heating so stay warm.
 Dinner can be had locally at one of the restaurants.
 Tashi Restaurant is a good option.

-9 days in Tibet, Day 6 – Thursday – Zongshan Kangying Relic Site, Pelkor Monastery and Xigatse
+Day 6 – Thursday – Zongshan Kangying Relic Site, Pelkor Monastery and Xigatse

 Shopping in Xigatse